-Filed under: Apartment Finance, Multifamily Investments, The Economy and Current Affairs
+Filed under: Apartment Finance, Apartment Rates, Multifamily Investments, The Economy and Current Affairs

 10 year apartment building loan rates had been in a range the last few weeks until Ben Bernanke ‘failed to taper’ last Wednesday causing the bellwether 10 Year Treasury to fall about a dozen basis points to today’s quote of 2.72%.
 This is good news for apartment building investors, home buyers and builders, stock market speculators, just about everyone except savers, retirees and the people running retirement plans.
 The upside is that loan rates may head lower but the downside is the economy and particularly employment haven’t improved enough to ease off the money printing pedal.